The Second Language Requirement at UA Little Rock

 Options for completing the second language requirement

 - No prior knowledge/Mere beginners.
-If you have no knowledge of a second language, you will need to start in the Elementary I level of Spanish, French, Mandarin or Arabic (SPAN 1311, FREN 1311, CHIN 1311, ARAB 1311).
+If you have no knowledge of a second language, you will need to start in the first semester of Spanish or French (SPAN 1311 or FREN 1311).

 - AP Test.
 If you had Advanced Placement courses in high school and received a score of 3 on the language portion of the AP test in the language you studied, you will receive credit for 1311, 1312, and 2311 (the courses needed to meet the second language requirement).
 There is no fee for the credits.

 - CLEP Test.
 Scoring well in the College Level Examination Program (CLEP) is another way to receive free credits.
 The following chart shows examples for French and Spanish.

 |Language||CLEP Paper Score||CLEP Computer Score||# of credits||UA Little Rock courses|

 |42||59||9||FREN 1311, 1312, 2311|

 |Spanish**||45||50||6||SPAN 1311, 1312|